-Bleachers and all supporting elements (e.g., connection to foundation, foundation element, etc.) shall be designed for sway loads per ICC 300 Section 303.4 and CBC Section 1607A.19.1.
+Bleachers and all supporting elements (e.g., connections to foundation, foundations, etc.) shall be designed for sway loads per ICC 300 Section 303.4 and CBC Section 1607A.18.

-- 2.1.1 In accordance with ICC 300 Sections 303.4.1 and 303.4.2, sway loads shall be applied at each footboard level and are reversable (i.e., they act alternately in both directions). - 2.1.2 The design shall demonstrate a complete load path for the resistance of sway loads from their origin per Section 2.1.1 above to the foundation, including the adequacy of intermediate stringers when applicable. - 2.1.3 When level footboards are supported by sloped stringers a vertical eccentricity is created between the horizontal sway load and the stringer resisting that load.
-In the absence of an alternative load path, the stringer shall have torsional capacity to resist the sway loads applied parallel to the seating.
+2.1.1 In accordance with ICC 300 Sections 303.4.1 and 303.4.2, sway loads shall be applied at each footboard level and are reversable (i.e., they act alternately in both directions).

+2.1.2 The design shall demonstrate a complete load path for the resistance of sway loads from their origin per Section 2.1.1 above to the foundation, including the adequacy of intermediate stringers when applicable.

+2.1.3 When level footboards are supported by sloped stringers a vertical eccentricity is created between the horizontal sway load and the stringer resisting that load.
+In the absence of an alternative load path, the stringer must have torsional capacity to resist the sway loads applied parallel to the seating.